the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

 This test still fails because we are using `toBe` instead of `toStrictEqual`.
 The `toBe` assertive function makes a strict comparison like `newState === expectedState`.
-The object reference is not the same, however; it's just the content of the object.
+The object reference is not the same, however, it's just the content of the object.
 We use `toStrictEqual` instead of `toBe` to limit our comparison to the object's content:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~